Installing the multi-channel ACARS decoder

 1 - Get rtl-sdr library installed, install and test the dongle

-If you don't already have a working DVB-T dongle installation working.
+If you don't already have a working RTL-SDR dongle installation working.

 (Please be careful when copying the following commands.
 I usually try to double-space the parameters along the line, but when I do that for a Web page the HTML non-break-space character sometimes gets inserted, so the following are all single-spaced.
 Using copy and paste should therefore work correctly, at the expense of some readability.)